-The two major forms of diabetes are type 1, previously called insulin-dependent diabetes mellitus (IDDM) or juvenile-onset diabetes, and type 2, previously called non-insulin-dependent diabetes mellitus (NIDDM) or maturity-onset diabetes.
+The two major forms of diabetes are type 1, previously called insulin-dependent diabetes mellitus (IDDM) or juvenile-onset diabetes, and type 2, previously called non-insulin-dependent diabetes mellitus (NIDDM) or adult-onset diabetes.

-Both type 1 and type 2 diabetes share one central feature: elevated blood sugar (glucose) levels due to a complete or relative deficiency of insulin, a hormone produced by the pancreas.
+Both type 1 and type 2 diabetes share one central feature: elevated blood sugar (glucose) levels due to a deficiency of or resistance to insulin, a hormone produced by the pancreas.
 Insulin is a key regulator of the body's metabolism.
 It normally works in the following way:

 In type 1 diabetes, the pancreas does not produce insulin.
 Onset is usually in childhood or adolescence.
 Type 1 diabetes is considered an autoimmune disorder.